 There’s no doubt that working in a kitchen is stressful.
 Not only do you have to multi-task and work fast, but you also have to work in a tight, hot area with numerous others moving around you.
 Kitchen staff can have unsociable and long hours, so it can be an isolating field to work in.
 This all contributes to high stress levels for kitchen staff, which can lead to illness and depression, so keeping stress levels to a minimum is a benefit to everyone in the business.
+Keep also in mind that stress is one of the main causes of employee turnover.
 Below you’ll find a list of possible ways to reduce stress in the kitchen for everyone.

 Organisation is Key

 Not having menu items prepped and portioned is a huge stressor on any chef and kitchen staff, so be sure they are allowed enough time to prepare as much of the menu as they can before service begins.
 Being able to come in early to prepare as much of the menu as they can before service begins goes a long way to making the kitchen run smoother.
 Something as simple as portioning out the prawns or pre-cutting meat can go a long way to reduce stress for all kitchen staff.

 Obviously, kitchen staff can find it difficult to keep their work station clean during a busy meal service, but in general a clean and clear work space can have a huge impact on the overall atmosphere of the kitchen.
 A study from Rice University found that clean people, in general, behave more ethically and are notably more organised.
 Encourage staff to take a few minutes to organise or clean their work space between various tasks or during a lull in meal service.